 - Check tie-downs for rust or breakage. - Residents of mobile homes must evacuate when told to do so!!

 Landscaping

-- Trim trees, shrubbery and dead limbs, especially ones close to your home. - Repair or replace broken or damaged fences.
+Trim trees, shrubbery and dead limbs, especially ones close to your home.

 Above: This well built home in the community of Copano Village in Aransas County, TX survived Hurricane Harvey in 2017.